tbensky/iCanText/README.md

 ## 📖 The story behind iCanText

 I am a Gen X tech-savvy computer/phone/device user.
-I have no problems with the use and purpose of all of our devices.
-I own practically all of Apple's devices and use them daily.
+I have no problems with all of the devices we carry around.
+In my case, I own practically all of Apple's devices and use them daily.
 Sometimes I laugh at how I have four Apple devices on me at any given time.
 That said, I cannot text.
 I just can't do it.

 I cannot text with my two thumbs.
 I cannot text with one thumb.
-I can't even seem to hold a phone with _both_ hands.
-So, I mostly use my right index finger, while holding the phone in my left hand.
-This works generally horribly.
+I cannot hold a phone with _both_ hands in a way that keeps my thumbs free.
+I cannot send out a "quick" text; texting takes me forever.
+I have no choice but to text using my right index finger, while holding the phone in my left hand.
+Overall, this works horribly for me, but it's all I can seem to to do.

+Sometimes while texting, it takes me 3-4 tries to get **one word** typed properly.
+I recall once when in a car, I was asked by the driver to send a text to some friends we were on our way to meet.
+Between my lack of texting skills and the vibration of the car, I got so frustrated that I gave up and tossed my phone into the back seat.

-Sometimes it takes me 3-4 tries to form **one single word** properly.
-Auto-correct rarely helps.
-Sometimes it auto-corrects a word into 3 smaller nonsensical words with spaces in between!
+The word suggestions rarely help me.
+Sometimes it will "correct" a word into 3 smaller nonsensical words with spaces in between!
 I usually have to manually put in a `'` after `we` to get a `we'll` vs `well`.
+This takes me forever and is very frustrating.
+I can't seem to get used to using the suggested words.
+I am so focused on what I am reaching out to with my index finger, that I never look at the word suggestion bar.
+I've tried gboard and tracing words on their keyboard.
+It's a cool idea, but didn't help at all.

-This takes me forever.   gboard and tracing words on a keyboard didn't help.
-Also, I simply cannot get used to using suggested words.
-Texting is a very frustrating but necessary and required task.
+Indeed, texting is a very frustrating but necessary and required task for me.

 Thus `iCanText` was born.
 It has larger keys to make a larger target for my index finger.
 It uses gestures more and has separate gesture-triggered keyboards for symbols and numbers.
 Instead of predicting words, it predicts the _next letter_, which seems more useful for the letter-by-letter nature of texting.